Northcote Cookery School Tutors

 Introducing Bruno and Emma...

-Bruno brings with him several year’s experience working as a chef at well-respected establishments such as The Samling, Hipping Hall, and The Torridon as well as being part of the Northcote family both at the beginning of his career at the hotel and more recently as Group Head Chef across Ribble Valley Inns.
+Bruno has several year’s experience working as a chef at well-respected establishments such as The Samling, Hipping Hall, and The Torridon as well as being part of the Northcote family both at the beginning of his career at the hotel and as Group Head Chef across Ribble Valley Inns.

-Bruno is bringing this high-level kitchen experience as well as the teaching of trainees into the Cookery School, which means attendees will learn a mix of simple and Michelin star kitchen skills, as well as unique recipes inspired by Northcote’s own culinary style.
+Bruno brings high-level kitchen experience as well as the teaching of trainees into the Cookery School, which means attendees learn a mix of simple and Michelin star kitchen skills, as well as unique recipes inspired by Northcote’s own culinary style.

-Emma’s new role at Northcote will see her assisting Bruno as well as drawing on her vast experience, which combines general kitchen knowledge with specialist patisserie and chocolate skills, to create and lead new courses.
+Emma’s role sees her assisting Bruno as well as drawing on her vast experience, which combines general kitchen knowledge with specialist patisserie and chocolate skills, to create and lead courses.

 Jason Birkbeck (or Bruno as he is known in the industry) joined Northcote’s Cookery School in June 2017 as Head Tutor.
 His career as a Head Chef, means he brings his high-level kitchen experience into the courses so that attendees will learn a mix of essential and Michelin star kitchen skills, as well as unique recipes inspired by Northcote’s and Bruno’s own culinary styles.